-As at January 2018, the Network includes 533 cities and communities from 37 countries, covering over 158 million people worldwide.
+As at July 2018, the Network includes 600 cities and communities from 38 countries, covering over 190 million people worldwide.
 New York City, USA was the first city to join the Network in July 2010.
 For Hong Kong, 13 districts, namely Central and Western, Islands, Kwai Tsing, Kwun Tong, North, Sai Kung, Sha Tin, Southern, Tai Po, Tsuen Wan, Wan Chai, Yau Tsim Mong and Yuen Long, have also joined the Network.

 To view all members of the Network, please click here